Crying, Waiting, Hoping: The Story of Buddy Holly's Last Tour

 There are also memories and thoughts on Buddy from Paul McCartney, George Harrison, Keith Richards, Don Everly, Hank Marvin, Carl Perkins, Bobby Vee, Little Richard, Los Lobos, Tony Hicks of The Hollies, Mike Pender of the Searchers, Maria Elena Holly and Don Mclean.

-First broadcast on BBC Radio 2 in January 2009.
+First broadcast on Radio 2 in January 2009.